-All staff at our school who believe that a child is in need of protection, even if it doesn't meet the threshold required for mandatory reporting or the staff member is not a mandatory reporter, should in the first instance, speak to the principal or assistant principal or should make the required reports to DHHS Child Protection and/or Victoria Police as necessary.
+All staff at our school who believe that a child is in need of protection, even if it doesn't meet the threshold required for mandatory reporting or the staff member is not a mandatory reporter, should in the first instance, speak to the relevant year level welfare support staff member, or should make the required reports to DHHS Child Protection and/or Victoria Police as necessary.

-At our school, an assistant principal will be responsible for monitoring overall school compliance with this procedure.
+At our school the principal class staff share responsibility for monitoring overall school compliance with this procedure.